Code-Institute-Submissions/milestone_3_project/README.md

 No discrepencies existed that weren't consistent between sites and subsequently fixed.

-## Google Developer Tools**
+## Google Developer Tools
 This was used to view the responsiveness of the webpage through the following:
 Pixel 2, Pixel XL, iphone 5, SE, 6/7/8 and plus versions, X and ipad and ipad pro.

+Google Developer Tools was also used to identify any console errors that appeared throughout page creation.

 ## Errors